udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Emphasize Phoscript one word at a time!!!

 Most of the components needed for PhosPay already exist.
 We just need to copy them and make modifications.

-Paying top 1000 free software programmers USD1000 per week only needs USD 1 million.
-It is small  change for millionaires around the world.
-Just that no platform exist for such tipping.

-EMYL vs. conventional start up fundingEMYL: weekly, one programmer, free time after work, cost = tipping amount.
-More free man power during COVID19 crisis.Conventional start up: minimum 3 months, 5 people team, Investment?

-It doesn't matter how good a programmer is.
-Software development is labour intensive therefore capital intensive.

-PhosPay aims to overcome this bottleneck by enabling online micropayment, so that anyone can reward programmers a small amount on their contribution to free software, instead of relying on investors to invest large sums of money.

-As such, the software evaluation period becomes shorter.
-Typical start up projects take 3 months.
-PhosPay free software can be evaluated weekly.
-Hence improved transparency and productivity.